exoad/ansicolor/README.md

 You can download this package right off of GitHub [here](https://github.com/exoad/ansicolor/packages/)!

+> [!WARNING]
-> **Warning:** This package does not provide ANSI support detection, so you must do it manually.
+> This package does not provide ANSI support detection, so you must do it manually.